 4 minute read

-Over the last few weeks we’ve been showcasing Sustainable Stars – inspiring businesses leading the charge against climate change one product at a time in the worlds of food, fashion, beauty, and home.
-As we all look to small ways to do our part, these gamechangers give us a leg up on the small steps we can take to live more sustainably.
+Over the last few weeks, we’ve been showcasing Sustainable Stars – inspiring businesses leading the charge against climate change one product at a time in the worlds of food, fashion, beauty, and home.
+As we all look for small ways to do our part, these game-changers give us a leg up on the small steps we can take to live more sustainably.

 Our homes bring with them perhaps one of the largest carbon footprints in our lives, so tidying them up to be more sustainable can turn small steps into leaps and bounds toward a more sustainable lifestyle.
 This is especially true when homes have come to serve as an even more important space than usual for us at the moment.
 It might seem like an overwhelming task to get a whole household in sustainable order, but we’ve got easy tips to tackle it.

 If cleanliness is godliness, it’s also environmental friendliness.
 Cleaning products, sponges, plastic bags, cling film – all of these items provide convenience, but put our planet under stress and are one of the first places in need of a major renovation.
 With up to 80% of the plastic in the world used only once, there’s a huge chore ahead of us.
 But thankfully, there are plenty of people and businesses that can help us reach our green goals.